-Java is an High-Level, Object Oriented Programming Language.
-Java is developed by James Gosling, at "Sun Microsystems" of USA in June 1991.
-This language was initially called "oak" but was renamed java in 1995.
+Java is an High-Level, Object Oriented Programming Language developed by James Gosling, at "Sun Microsystems" of USA in June 1995.
 Java was designed for the development of the software in various consumer electronic devices such as set-top box, toasters, microwave ovens, remote controls and such other electronic machine.
 The main objective of Java is to build platform independent programs.

 1. Simple: Java is designed to be easy to learn.
 The syntax of java has been kept nearer to C-Language so that the usage of java does not require extensive training programs to be undertaken.